iamhritik/Asmath/README.md

 # Textract
-Extract text from images and then save that data into a pdf file.
+Textract is a program that extract texts from images and then save into a pdf file with the help of different modules.